withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 ```

 > It’s a good way to break up what would be a big long nested
-> method, sorry, function invocation.
+> function invocation.

 > There’s only really one bit of the funky destructuring assignment
-> (pattern matching) we used in this and that’s here:
+> (pattern matching) we used and that’s here:

 ```elixir
 case File.stat(peacefile_path) do